mindscan-de/CorrectFiles/README.md

 We may or may not find some cool (unusual) and/or fast algorithms along the way.
 My hope is maybe we can find a high performance Reed-Solomon-Encoder and or Decoder along this journey.

-I had some background in signal ransmission theory and channel coding, but most of my knowledge vanished so I also want to recover my lost knowledge about this.
-This project is the perfect challenge and reason to recover some of my former knowledge.
+I had some background in signal transmission theory, information theory and channel coding, but most of my knowledge vanished, so I also want to recover my lost knowledge about this.
+This project is the perfect challenge and reason to recover some of my former knowledge and gain new knowledge as well.